bbauska/W3Cx-3of5/README.md

 1. For every form field, ensure that a descriptive label is provided and use the <label> element to identify each form control.

-2. For larger or complex forms, use the <fieldset> and <legend> elements to respectively group and associate</b> related form controls.
+2. For larger or complex forms, use the &lt;fieldset&gt; and <legend> elements to respectively group and associate</b> related form controls.

 Examples for each of these two basic guidelines are given in the following pages.